iamc0w/CS194A_tipcalculator/README.md

 The following **extensions** are implemented:

 * [x] Custom colors palette selected
-* [ ] List anything else that you did to improve the app functionality or design!
+* [x] User can enter a group size to split the bill evenly among the group members.

 ## Video Walkthrough